ZXEcoder/whatsapp_chat_analysis/README.md

 Welcome to the WhatsApp Chat Analysis project!
 This repository hosts a tool that allows you to analyze your WhatsApp group chat data.
 By using this tool, you can generate a comprehensive report of your group chat activities and visualize the data in various insightful ways.

 # IMPORTANT NOTICE
-first set your phone to am/pm format than export chat from whatsapp then upload .txt file in application
+✨ First set your phone to am/pm format than export chat from whatsapp then upload .txt file in application

 ## Features